Beautiful customizable Christmas cards mailed for you in minutes. Customize your perfect Xmas card and we’ll do the rest.

 Who knew the holidays would consist of anything more than just eggnog?
 Not everyone can be Christmas card experts, right?
 While some ‘rules’ are made to be broken, others are there for a good reason.
 Which are which?
 That’s for you to decide.
 We’re just here to share the knowledge so that perhaps you can avoid some unpleasantness.
-The last thing you’ll want to hear is an hour long lecture on Christmas card etiquette when you’re up to your ears with hosting holiday parties (virtual Christmas parties are tricky enough) and wrapping gifts.
+The last thing you’ll want is an hour long lecture on Christmas card etiquette from your aunt Sally when you’re up to your ears with hosting holiday parties and wrapping gifts.
 To avoid that catastrophe, checkout this list of Christmas card etiquette tips.

 Christmas Card Etiquette: Writing A Greeting Card

 Who knew there were rules on how to write a greeting card?
 Let’s start with the obvious.
 If you think you know how to write the card our suggestion is just to listen to your gut.
 No need to follow formulas or instructions if you don’t feel that they’re required.
 However, if you do wish to learn a bit more, we’ve got all the details for you!

 Before diving into specifics on exactly what to say in your Christmas card, we want to point out an important consideration: space.
 The amount of space inside a Christmas card is limited compared to a full 5×7 letter.
 Repeat: writing a season’s greetings message in a card is not the same as writing a letter.